software-mansion-labs/react-native-rag/packages/op-sqlite/README.md

 Initializes a new instance of the vector store.

   * `params.name`: The name for the SQLite database file (e.g., `'my-vectors.db'`).
-  * `params.embeddings`: An instance of a class that implements the `EmbeddingsInterface`, used to convert documents into numerical vectors.
+  * `params.embeddings`: An instance of a class that implements the `Embeddings` interface, used to convert documents into numerical vectors.

 #### Methods